turbot/steampipe-docs/docs/develop/writing-plugins.md

 ```

 ## Accounting for Paged List calls
-The Steampipe plugin SDK transparently handles the most of the details around waiting for limiters.
+The Steampipe plugin SDK transparently handles most of the details around waiting for limiters.
 List calls, however, usually iterate through pages of results, and each call to fetch a page must wait for any limiters that are defined.
 The SDK provides a hook, `WaitForListRateLimit`, which should be called before paging to apply rate limiting to the list call:

 ```go
 // List call